CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 I don't know about you, but this sure looks like the MCP schema...just without any structure.

-It is true that this could be progressively loaded instead by first listing all of the commands and then having the agent only `--help` the the desired command to disclose the costly payload descriptor for the tool:
+It is true that this could be progressively loaded instead by first listing all of the commands and then having the agent only `--help` the desired command to disclose the costly payload descriptor for the tool:

 ```text
 # Progressively loading instead of loading the entire schema